 - 1. Type of Legal Entity.
 As set forth in Addendum B to NSCC's Rules, an applicant for each level of membership must either be a specified type of legal entity (such as a broker-dealer, bank or other specified entity that, under its regulatory regime, may engage in the transactions that will be processed through NSCC), or must otherwise demonstrate to the Board of Directors that its business and capabilities are such that it could reasonably expect material benefit from direct access to NSCC's services.
 For example, an applicant to be a Member of NSCC must either be (i) a registered broker-dealer, (ii) a bank or trust company that is a member of the Federal Reserve System or is supervised and examined by state or federal authorities having supervision over banks; (iii) a registered clearing agency; (iv) an insurance company or an insurance entity; or (v) an investment company registered under Section 8 of the Investment Company Act of 1940, as amended, or (vi) an entity may apply to be a foreign member in one of the existing categories if NSCC, in its sole discretion, has determined that the entity: (a) has a home country regulator that has entered into a memorandum of understanding with the SEC regarding the sharing or exchange of information and (b) maintains a presence in the United States, either directly or through a suitable agent.
 If an applicant does not fall within these specified types of entities, it must demonstrate its ability to utilize, and benefit from, direct access to NSCC.
 As noted above, Addendum O sets forth additional requirements applicable to non-U.S. entities to help address applicable risks. - 2.
 Financial Responsibility.
 NSCC sets financial requirements for establishing and continuing membership that are based on the type of legal entity, the types of services that the entity will use at NSCC (that is, whether or not it will seek access to all NSCC services, or limit its access to specified non-guaranteed services), and whether the entity intends to clear transactions for others through NSCC.
-In addition, NSCC's Rule 4 (Clearing Fund) provides that all NSCC Members are required to make a deposit to NSCC's Clearing Fund, with the amount of each Member's required deposit being fixed by NSCC in accordance with one or more formulas (which is detailed in Procedure XV of NSCC's Rules).
+In addition, NSCC's Rule 4 (Clearing Fund) provides that all NSCC Members are required to make a deposit to NSCC's Clearing Fund, with the amount of each Member's required deposit being fixed by NSCC in accordance with one or more formulas (which is detailed in Procedure XV of NSCC's Rules). - 3.
+Operational Capability.
+NSCC will assess its participants' operational capability both in connection with the application process as well as during periodic reviews.
+NSCC confirms that the applicant will be able to satisfactorily communicate with NSCC and to fulfill anticipated commitments to and to meet the operational requirements of NSCC with necessary promptness and accuracy, and is able to establish appropriate arrangements to effect payment obligations to NSCC.
+This includes designating a Settling Bank that meets NSCC's Settling Bank requirements.
+Prior to activating membership, NSCC applicants are required to conduct testing with NSCC (i.e., connectivity testing) to confirm that they are able to transmit files to, and receive files from, NSCC.

-84 Rule 2A also sets out membership disqualification criteria, such as certain criminal or fraud convictions, regulatory suspensions or other "statutory disqualifications" that may impact an applicant's suitability for membership in NSCC.
+83 Rule 2A also sets out membership disqualification criteria, such as certain criminal or fraud convictions, regulatory suspensions or other "statutory disqualifications" that may impact an applicant's suitability for membership in NSCC.

-85 Described in detail under Principle 1 (Legal basis).
+84 Described in detail under Principle 1 (Legal basis).